-The Sam Fox School has study-abroad programs that draw on the the rich traditions as well as the contemporary design strengths in carefully selected locations.
 Each program leverages its unique location by inviting artists, designers and architects to serve as instructors and visiting lecturers, incorporating local sites into course assignments and studio projects and arranging numerous excursions to nearby sites and cities.
 All Sam Fox School programs work hand-in hand with the school’s curriculum to ensure that students can study abroad while earning required degree requirements.
-Explore international programs at the Sam Fox School of Design & Visual Arts on the school’s website.

 Our marquee Whitney R. Harris World Law Institute, the centerpiece of international and comparative scholarly research at the law school, brings top speakers to the law school each year and provides opportunities for students to participate in cutting-edge legal research.

 Students can study abroad or pursue dual degrees (JD and master’s) through the Transnational Law Program or through joint ventures with the University of Queensland in Australia or the Sorbonne in France.
 They participate in internships abroad – often for course credit – both in the private sector and for governmental, intergovernmental and nongovernmental organizations.
 In their second and third years, students can work for the Global Studies Law Review or compete on one of our interscholastic international law moot court teams.